cseanburns/systems-librarianship/src/2c-learn-nano.md

 The application's GUI-ness simply obscures that process.

 We have to be more direct when we are working on the command line.
-That is, the setting configurations we will do require editing plain text files that modify how the programs will use work.
+That is, the configurations we will do require editing plain text files that modify how the programs work.
 Often the settings for programs can only be modified by editing their plain text configuration files.

 ## ``nano``